kmooney225/BlazerShell/README.md

 ### Getting Started
 ##### Prerequisites/dependencies

-    -You need all of the files provided in the repository, as well as a basic -understanding of how to compile on a linux system
+    - You need all of the files provided in the repository, as well as a basic
+    - understanding of how to compile on a linux system

 ##### Instructions for building the software

-    -1. you will need to clone or download repository to linux system -2. you will have to search for the myprog.c and the blazersh.c file in the "CS433HW1" directory
+    - 1. you will need to clone or download repository to linux system
+    - 2. you will have to search for the myprog.c and the blazersh.c file in the "CS433HW1" directory
-    -3. to compile, you will need to use "gcc -Wall -o myprog myprog.c" and "gcc -lreadline -o blazersh blazersh.c"
+    - 3. to compile, you will need to use "gcc -Wall -o myprog myprog.c" and "gcc -lreadline -o blazersh blazersh.c"
-    -4. after compiling, you can type ./blazersh to run the program, or you can use ./a.out
+    - 4. after compiling, you can type ./blazersh to run the program, or you can use ./a.out

 ### Running The Test
 ##### How to run test cases

-    -you can use the commands provided with the shell (use "help" for descriptions of functions)
+    - you can use the commands provided with the shell (use "help" for descriptions of functions)